strata-mvc/strata/guidebook/1.0/digging-in/debugging/07-loggers.md

 menu_group: debugging
 ---

-Strata comes with 4 types of loggers :
+Strata comes with 3 types of loggers :

 * **Console**: Outputs to a shell
 * **File**: Outputs to a file
 * **Null**: Catch all loggers similar to sending output to /dev/null

 Loggers are configured at runtime in the global configuration file.
-Values set under the `logging` key of the configuration array in `~/config/strata.php` will be matched against the known logger types and made available through the global `Strata\Strata::app()->getLogger($name)` function.
+Values set under the `logging` key of the configuration array in `~/config/strata.php` will be matched against the known logger types and made available through the global `Strata\Strata::app()->getLogger($name)` method.

 ## Configuring

-Here's how you would configure a `FileLogger`.
-Add your custom logger to the configuration file.
+One would configure a `FileLogger` by declaring a custom logger in the project's configuration file.
 You may pass the optional `name` key as optional configuration to name your logger.
-Without a `name`, the logger will automatically be named like it's type.
+In fact you may send anything you need in that array and it will become accessible within the class later on.
+Strata only looks for `name` however and without a `name`, the logger will automatically be named from its type.

 {% highlight php linenos %}
 <?php